One of the greatest joys for children is to mimic what grown-ups do, like driving around in their very own ride-on toy!

 5. KidsVip UTV Eva Edition (2 seats)

-I picked the SPORTrax UTV as number on on the list because it has all of the features as the John Deere Gator plus the sound features like the MP3 player, horn, and it includes a remote for the parents to control it.
-The wheels are EVA foam rubber tires which provides even better traction!
+It has all of the features as the John Deere Gator plus the sound features like the MP3 player, bluetooth, leather seats, horn, LED lights, and it includes a remote with a “STOP” button for parents to control it.

 I hope this list comes in handy for you when deciding what to buy.
 Now tell me, which one would your kids love?!